PDM4AR/exercises/docs/07-optimization.md

 In this exercise you will learn how to solve an optimization problem translating concepts from the textual to the mathematical and programming realm.

 The environment of the problem is a 2D map composed of islands each with its own features.
 The islands are divided into *N* different groups, which will be called archipelagos henceforth, identified with a number from *0* to *N-1*.
 Archipelagos n. *0* (first archipelago) and n. *N-1* (last archipelago) are composed of one island each.
 All of the other archipelagos (from n. *1* to n. *N-2*) are composed of the same amount *k* of islands.
 Hence, the total number of islands is 1+(*N-2*)\**k* +1 = (*N-2*)\**k* +2.
-The islands are identified by a unique id, ranging from *0* to (*N-2*)*k*+1.
+The islands are identified by a unique id, ranging from *0* to (*N-2*)\**k*+1.
 They also have another tag to discern to which archipelagos they belong.
 Note that the belonging of an island in a specific group, called archipelago, is not determined by position, topographic reasons, similarity, etc.: don't make any assumption, just take it as it is.

-Your task is to compute a voyage plan (an ordered list of islands to be visited) that starts from the first archipelago and ends at the last archipelago, optimized for a specific cost while satifying some constraints.
+Your task is to compute a voyage plan (an ordered list of islands to be visited) optimized for a specific cost while satifying some constraints, starting from the first archipelago and ending at the last archipelago, visiting one and only one island of the other archipelagos following the order of the archipelago's identification number.

 Here you can see two examples of correct planned voyages: